varnachandran/ProbabilityCalculator/README.md

 Description:

 A Python/Django application that calculates probability for an n-sided die labelled with integers from 1 to n, to roll all the numbers {1, ..., n}, in any order if the die is thrown n times.
+To run:
+>>python manage.py runserver

+To run the application,
 Analysis:

 The problem is to find the probability of probability for an n-sided die labelled with integers from 1 to n, to roll